spacewalkproject/spacewalk-wiki/HowToUpgrade.md

   * For RHEL, CentOS, or Scientific Linux, you have the base-OS and EPEL repositories enabled.
   * For RHEL, you have the appropriate 'Optional Server' channel enabled.
   * For Fedora, your Fedora yum repositories are setup properly.
-  * You have set up your yum to point to Spacewalk 2.7 repository.
+  * You have set up your yum to point to Spacewalk 2.8 repository.
 For the repo setup specifics, see [HowToInstall#setting-up-spacewalk-repo](https://github.com/spacewalkproject/spacewalk/wiki/HowToInstall#setting-up-spacewalk-repo).
     * In particular, make sure you do **NOT** use jpackage repo.
 It has been obsoleted in this version of Spacewalk.
 Disable it or completely remove the file `/etc/yum.repos.d/jpackage-generic.repo` .
     * On RHEL, CentOS, or Scientific Linux you need to enable additional java package repos: [[HowToInstall#java-packages-red-hat-enterprise-linux-centos-scientific-linux]].

-### Special Note For Those Who Will Manage Debian/Ubuntu Clients
-There is a change that will need to be made to Debian/Ubuntu client systems.
-There are also additional steps to take after upgrading to Spacewalk 2.7.
-For more details see [[DebianUbuntuSupportIn27]]

 ## Database and configuration backup